jdassonvil/elk-training/README.md

 ```
 $ docker-compose up
 ```
-* Use the vagrant file, this requires vagrant and VirtualBox or VMWare installed on your machine
+* Use the vagrant file, this requires vagrant and VirtualBox installed on your machine
 ```
 $ cd vagrant
 $ vagrant up